DENSO-2DLab/RC8_Driver-ATI_AI_Gamma/README.md

 **v2.0.1**
 - Changed communication from Comm object to ATI Provider.
 - Communication speed improved by 80%.
+- Driver tested on a ATI Axia80 sensor

 **v1.1.0**
 - Driver tested on ATI-AI Gamma F/T-NET sensor